Generic name: axicabtagene ciloleucel [ AKS-ee-KAB-ta-jeen-SYE-loe-LOO-sel ]

 -Avoid prophylactic use of systemic corticosteroids as it may interfere with the activity of this drug.

-Use: Treatment of relapsed or refractory large B-cell lymphoma after two or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified, primary mediastinal large B-cell lymphoma, high grade B-cell lymphoma, and DLBCL arising from follicular lymphoma.
+Use: Treatment of relapsed or refractory large B-cell lymphoma after 2 or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified, primary mediastinal large B-cell lymphoma, high grade B-cell lymphoma, and DLBCL arising from follicular lymphoma

 What other drugs will affect axicabtagene ciloleucel?

-Other drugs may interact with axicabtagene ciloleucel, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect axicabtagene ciloleucel, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.